The Lone Ranger — Clayton Moore — and Silver

 Return with us now to those thrilling days of yesteryear, as the Lone Ranger rides again ...

 Version 1 of the opening to "The Lone Ranger" — shot in part on the Iverson Movie Ranch

-The early opening seen above begins with a 20-second sequence that is shot in the desert north of Los Angeles.
+The early opening seen above begins with a 20-second sequence that is shot in the desert north of Los Angeles in 1954.
 This sequence has been widely reported to be filmed in Lone Pine, Calif. — a claim that has been debunked.
 After those 20 seconds, the scene transitions to the Iverson Movie Ranch, where Clayton Moore, as the Lone Ranger, first rides south through the Iverson Gorge as the cry of "Hi-yo Silver!" is heard and the familiar voiceover comes on, talking about "a fiery horse with the speed of light, a cloud of dust, and a hearty 'Hi-yo Silver!' "

 With the Lone Ranger in the saddle, Silver rears up next to Lone Ranger Rock in the Iverson Gorge,